 Lesson 2: Design Critiques: Encourage a Positive Culture to Improve Products by Sarah Gibbons

 Gibbons, UX specialist with Neilson Norman Group, provides a good primer on design critiques.
-She explains what critiques are, their value, how to facilitate them and how to present your design during a critique.
-Start here to see how critiques benefit designers and their organizations.
+She explains what critiques are, their value, how to facilitate a critique.
+You’ll also learn how to present your design during a critique.
+Read this to see how critiques benefit designers and their organizations.

 Lesson 3: How to Run a Design Critique by Scott Berkun

-This comprehensive and lengthy article explains the critique process, how to lead the way, who should participate, the types of questions to ask, and how to keep critiques from getting personal.
+This comprehensive and lengthy article explains the critique process.
+You’ll learn how to lead the way, who should participate and the types of questions to ask.
+Most important, you’ll see how to keep critiques from getting personal.
 This lesson will give you what you need to get started with design critiques.

 Lesson 4: Four Things Working at Facebook has Taught Me About Design CrItiques by Tanner Christensen

-Another article that provides a good foundation in running a design critique.
+This is one more article that provides a good foundation for running a design critique.
 Of particular interest, is the difference between criticism and critique.
 This point can’t be stressed enough.

 Lesson 5: 20 Ways to Make Your Design Critiques More Effective by Neil Turner